AbishekPonmudi/Threat-intelligence-Platform/README.md

 •	Service Enumeration
 •	Exploring Enumeration via Packet Crafting

-•	Malware Detection:
+Malware Detection:
-o	MD5 and SHA Hash Analysis:
+MD5 and SHA Hash Analysis:
-▪	Description: Uses MD5 and SHA hash comparisons to identify known malicious files by checking against a database of known malware hashes.
+Description: Uses MD5 and SHA hash comparisons to identify known malicious files by checking against a database of known malware hashes.
-▪	Benefits: This method provides quick and accurate identification of known malware, enabling prompt remediation. o	Heuristic Detection:
+Benefits: This method provides quick and accurate identification of known malware, enabling prompt remediation.
+Heuristic Detection:
-▪	Description: Detects previously unknown malware by analyzing behavior patterns and characteristics that are typical of malicious software.
+Description: Detects previously unknown malware by analyzing behavior patterns and characteristics that are typical of malicious software.
-▪	Benefits: Heuristic detection helps in identifying new and emerging threats that do not yet have known signatures. o	PE Header Analysis:
+Benefits: Heuristic detection helps in identifying new and emerging threats that do not yet have known signatures.
+PE Header Analysis:
-▪	Description: Examines the headers of Portable Executable (PE) files for anomalies that may indicate the presence of malware.
+Description: Examines the headers of Portable Executable (PE) files for anomalies that may indicate the presence of malware.
-▪	Benefits: PE header analysis provides an additional layer of detection by identifying suspicious modifications to executable files. o 	YARA Rule-Based Detection:
+Benefits: PE header analysis provides an additional layer of detection by identifying suspicious modifications to executable files. o 	YARA Rule-Based Detection:
 ▪	Description: Utilizes YARA rules to identify and classify malware based on known patterns and signatures.
 ▪	Benefits: YARA rules enhance detection capabilities by allowing for custom, flexible, and precise identification of malware.
 •	Custom Blocking: